Cities and (post)-sustainability

 - How can experiments with infrastructures, schemes, neighbourhoods, provision be used to shape urban futures in more sustainable ways?
 Why is it that there are so many initiatives but that there is little that scales up?

-3. The everyday urban: in times where urban contexts and the systems of provision that sustain urban life are being transformed, our research addresses what this means for understanding experiences of everyday urban living.
+In times where urban contexts and the systems of provision that sustain urban life are being transformed, our research addresses what this means for understanding experiences of everyday urban living.
 The questions we address are:

 - What are the effects of urban transformations for the experience of urban living?
 How are urban inequalities and injustices manifest as lived experiences?